Let’s look at my blogging history dating back to college:

 So, how do you start off fast and furious!?

 Well, mistakes are impossible to avoid and they’re a great learning experience.

 But minimizing your mistakes along the way (and especially in the beginning) will still give you a huge headstart!

 For all of you preferred video learners out there, here is a video of this topic (plus some extra tips!) from our Youtube Channel below.

-First things first, if you’re still using a free blogging platform to run your blog, you’re making the biggest mistake of all.
+First things first, if you’re still using a free blogging site to run your blog, you’re making the biggest mistake of all.

 If your domain name has a .blogger or .blogspot or .wordpress in the name, you’re in trouble.